 Rob Potter delivers practical and efficient solutions to complicated issues in trademark/copyright litigation and brand enforcement.
-He has also become increasingly active in the NFT space, providing counseling on enforcement and emerging best practices, and frequently speaking and writing on the topic.
-Rob's priority is listening to his clients and learning their industries to develop strategies specific to their business and legal needs.
+He has also become increasingly active in the “metaverse,” providing counseling on enforcement and emerging best practices, and frequently speaking and writing on the topic.
+In any case, Rob's priority is listening to his clients and learning their industries to develop strategies specific to their business and legal needs.

 Rob is particularly experienced in: